Scholar profile.

 She also brings original jazz, hip-hop, and R&B songs to life as the drummer for Boom Boom Sauce, and performs with Ibis, a genre-blending band influenced by folk, jazz, and indie traditions.

-Her earlier performance credits at Harvard include Jekyll & Hyde, Little Shop of Horrors, Spring Awakening, The 25th Annual Putnam County Spelling Bee, First Year Musical: The Kids Are Alight, and the Hasty Pudding’s 175th production HEIST, HEIST, BABY!
+Her earlier performance credits at Harvard include Jekyll & Hyde, Little Shop of Horrors, Spring Awakening, The 25th Annual Putnam County Spelling Bee, First Year Musical: The Kids Are Alight, and The Hasty Pudding Theatricals’ 175th production HEIST, HEIST, BABY! and 176th production 101 Damnations.

 Academically, Sofia’s interests span History and the great texts of literature, philosophy, government, and the arts, explored through coursework at Harvard College and the Harvard Kennedy School.
 She is currently learning Arabic, deepening her linguistic skills and cultural fluency.